Transform Documentation

 Parameters:

-A dataframe that contains data labeled by the raw varriable names to be renamed.
+A dataframe containing data labeled by raw variable names to be renamed.

 The ConfigManager object that holds configuration data for the pipeline.
-Among other things, this object will point to a file called Varriable_Names.csv in the input folder of the pipeline (e.g. “full/path/to/pipeline/input/Variable_Names.csv”) The csv this points to should have at least 2 columns called “variable_alias” (the raw name to be changed from) and “variable_name” (the name to be changed to).
-All columns without a cooresponding variable_name will be dropped from the dataframe.
+Points to a file called Variable_Names.csv in the pipeline’s input folder.
+The CSV must have at least two columns: variable_alias (the raw name to change from) and variable_name (the name to change to).
+Columns without a corresponding variable_name are dropped.

 Returns:

-Pandas dataframe that has been filtered by site and system (if either are applicable) with column names that match those specified in Variable_Names.csv.
+Dataframe filtered by site and system (if applicable) with column names matching those specified in Variable_Names.csv.

 ecopipeline.transform.replace_humidity(df: DataFrame, od_conditions: DataFrame, date_forward: datetime, site_name: str) DataFrame